 Enter the last name, specialty or keyword for your search below.

 The third-year residents assume progressively more independent responsibility for the care of ophthalmologic patients under appropriate supervision.
 All PGY-4 residents maintain a continuity clinic in the Wilmer General Eye Service (GES).

-Preceptors: ACS, Yassine Daoud, Esen Akpek, Scot Bower
+Preceptors: Yassine Daoud, Esen Akpek, Christina Prescott and Scot Bower

-The Wilmer Cataract Resident spends one and half days a week in the OR performing primary cataract and corneal procedures, or assisting faculty with anterior segment cases.
+The Cornea/Refractive Resident spends 1-2 days per week in the OR performing primary cataract and corneal procedures, or assisting faculty with anterior segment cases.
 20-30 phacoemulsification and corneal surgeries are performed on this rotation, allowing the resident to learn different styles of cataract surgery.
 They also spend time in the faculty cornea clinics and refractive clinics, and perform 4-5 primary refractive procedures.
 The remaining day of the week is spent in the GES, seeing pre- and postoperative patients and continuity clinic patients.

 The third-year resident sees patients in the Bayview Eye Clinic and performs anterior segment surgery under the direction of Dr. Weinberg, Dr. Srikumaran, and Dr. Yiu.
-Along with the Wilmer GES, Bayview is one of the busier surgical clinics for the senior resident, who typically performs 20-30 phacoemulsification or other anterior segment procedures on each of the two Bayview rotations, which are usually undertaken consecutively to maximize continuity and surgical volume.
-The residents also spend time in the faculty retina and plastics clinics and perform retina lasers.
+Along with the Wilmer GES, Bayview is one of the busier surgical clinics for the senior resident, who typically performs 35-45 phacoemulsification or other anterior segment procedures the Bayview rotation.

 Preceptors: Peter Gehlbach, Akrit Sodhi, Adam Wenick, Peter Campochiaro, Adrienne Scott, Sharon Solomon